Shwetagupta2710/Image-Steganography/README.md

 # Image-Steganography

-Simple Python Script to make Steganography in Images
+Simple Python Script to make Steganography in Images.